YongoDavid/Demo-2024-Feb/README.md

 12-feb
 new weeklets goooo!!!
-starting by reviewing all i have done so far then after i will handle any issues i am facing.
+starting by reviewing all i have done so far then after i will handle any issues i am facing. some if the issues i have mentioned earlier.